rizadh/rizadh.github.io/README.md

 ## [Home Page] (http://rizadh.github.io/index.html)

-I left this all the way down here because ironically, this page has not been fully developed yet
+I left this all the way down here because ironically, this page has not been fully developed yet.
+I'll try to get to it soon but in the meantime you have this page :)

 ## Planned Projects